Explore America's Campgrounds

-The cabinet building process is straightforward but the actual work requires precision.
-It is important that you measure and plan every aspect of the RV cabinets before you begin building.
+The cabinet building process for an RV is straightforward but the actual work requires precision.
+It is critical that you measure and plan every aspect of the cabinets before you begin building.
 It is also important that the cabinets are not excessively heavy in order to maintain a reasonable vehicle weight.
-You can build the cabinets in an intricate manner but for the sake of camping, they should be well structured and functional.
+You can build the cabinets in an intricate, esthetically pleasing manner but for the sake of camping, they should be well structured and functional.
 It is best to build the cabinets in the winter to have them ready for summer camping.

 Measure the outside dimensions of the cabinet unit.
 Determine the number of cabinets that will be in one unit.
-Typically, you will build two or three cabinets per unit.
+Typically, you will build two or three cabinet sections per unit.
 Building an excessively large cabinet unit will make it difficult to mount.

 Frame the cabinet with 5/8-inch plywood, attaching the side panels and dividers to the bottom panel with finishing nails or screws.
 Use a building square to ensure the cabinets are even.
 Add wood glue to secure the connections.